-Hepatitis B is a viral infection that causes inflammation of the liver.
+Hepatitis B is a virus that causes inflammation of your liver.

-Hepatitis B virus is spread through contact with blood or other body fluids of an infected person.
-The virus attacks the liver cells causing either short-term (acute) or long-term (chronic) hepatitis.
+- Hepatitis B virus is spread through contact with the blood or other body fluids of an infected person.
+The virus attacks your liver cells causing either short-term (acute) or long-term (chronic) hepatitis.

 How is hepatitis B spread?

-Hepatitis B is spread through contact with blood or bodily fluids (such as saliva and semen) of an infected person.
-For example, it can be passed:
+Hepatitis B is spread through contact with the blood or bodily fluids (such as saliva and semen) of an infected person.

 - feeling sick or vomiting